The Oblong Box (film): Plot

-Meanwhile, Julian has become suspicious about the body that Trench supplied to him, after his friend Kemp (Rupert Davies) finds it washed up on a riverbank.
-Julian confronts Trench, who tells him the truth about Sir Edward's "death".
-Soon after, Trench is dispatched by Sir Edward, but not before he tells him the whereabouts of N'Galo.
+Meanwhile, Julian becomes suspicious about the body that Trench supplied to him, after his friend Kemp finds it washed up on a riverbank.
+Julian confronts Trench, who reveals the truth about Sir Edward's "death".
+Trench is later dispatched by Sir Edward, but not before he tells him the whereabouts of N'Galo.
 Hoping he will cure him of his disfigurement, Sir Edward asks N'Galo for his help.
-Here Sir Edward learns the truth about his time in Africa: in a case of mistaken identity he was punished for his brother's crime of killing an African child.
+Sir Edward then learns the truth about his time in Africa: in a case of mistaken identity he was punished for Julian's crime of killing a child.
 N'Galo fails to cure Sir Edward, and they fight; N'Galo stabs Sir Edward in the chest and Sir Edward retaliates by throwing hot liquid in his face.
-Sir Edward then returns to Newhartt's home, where Newhartt tends to his wound.
-Mistrusting Newhartt's medical treatment, Sir Edward slits his throat and sets off to confront his brother.
+Sir Edward then returns to Neuhartt's home, where Neuhartt tends to his wound.
+Mistrusting Neuhartt's medical treatment, Sir Edward slits his throat and sets off to confront his brother.

-Back at the Markham ancestral home, Julian learns the whereabouts of his brother from Sally and leaves for Dr. Newhartt's home, only to find him near death.
-Meanwhile, Sir Edward arrives back home to find Sally, who is repulsed by her former lover's killing.
+At the Markham ancestral home, Julian learns the whereabouts of his brother from Sally and leaves for Dr. Neuhartt's home, only to find him near death.
+Meanwhile, Sir Edward arrives home to find Sally, who is repulsed by her former lover's killing.
 Sir Edward drags her out onto the grounds of the house, pleading for her love.
-Julian arrives back home and gives chase with a double-barrelled shotgun.
-Out in the woods, Sally snatches Sir Edward's hood from him and his deformed face is revealed for the first time.
+Julian arrives and gives chase with a double-barrelled shotgun.
+Out in the woods, Sally snatches Sir Edward's hood from him and his deformed face is revealed.
 She screams.
 Julian catches up and Sir Edward confronts him about his crime.
 As Sir Edward lurches forward, Julian shoots him with both barrels.
-Leaning over the dying Sir Edward, Julian is bitten by him on the hand.
+Julian leans over the dying Sir Edward, who bites him on the hand.

-Once again in his "oblong box", Sir Edward is resurrected by a vengeful N'Galo, but this time he is six feet under with no hope of escape.
-Meanwhile, back at the Markham mansion, Elizabeth finds Julian in Edward's old room.
-When she asks him what he's doing in there, he tells her it is his room, and turns to reveal that his face is becoming disfigured – Edward's bite has passed on the horrible disease to Julian.
-Elizabeth is flushed with fear, and the end credits roll over a close-up of her eyes widened with shock.
+Once again in his coffin, Sir Edward is resurrected by a vengeful N'Galo, but this time he is six feet under with no hope of escape.
+At the Markham mansion, Elizabeth finds Julian in Edward's old room.
+When she asks what he is doing in there, he says that it is his room, and turns to reveal that his face is becoming disfigured – Edward's bite passed on the disease to Julian.
+Elizabeth is flushed with fear.